cwcpark/cwcpark.github.io/publications/index.md

 ### Manuscripts Under Review
 __Park, C.__ (2019).
 [Submitted].
 Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
-The effects of spiritual experience and church commitment among South Korean young adult immigrants in the United States: A mixed methods study
+The effects of spiritual experience and church commitment among South Korean young adult immigrants in the United States: A mixed methods study.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.